borgmatic-collective/docker-borgmatic/README.md

 0 1 * * * PATH=$PATH:/usr/bin /usr/bin/borgmatic --stats -v 0 2>&1
 ```

 Beside that, you can also pass any environment variable that is supported by borgmatic.
-See documentation for [Borgmatic](https://torsion.org/borgmatic/) and [Borg](https://borgbackup.readthedocs.io/) and for a list of supported variables.
+See documentation for [borgmatic](https://torsion.org/borgmatic/) and [Borg](https://borgbackup.readthedocs.io/) and for a list of supported variables.

 ## Other usage methods

 ### Run borgmatic like a binary through a container
 This image can be used to run borgmatic like a binary by passing the borgmatic command while running the container.
-It allows you to isolate your system and execute Borgmatic commands without directly installing Borgmatic on your host system and only keeping persistent data.
+It allows you to isolate your system and execute borgmatic commands without directly installing borgmatic on your host system and only keeping persistent data.

 To execute borgmatic commands, you can run your container by passing borgmatic subcommands:
 ```